eternalearth888/startingNull/README.md

 Who am I?

 	My name is Maria Deslis.
-I am juniour in Computer Science.
+I am majoring in Computer Science.
-	I am also struggling, frustrated, and above all...lost.
 ****************
 What am I doing?

 	My plan is to make change in my life.

 	Despite my current struggles, I love Computer Science with all my heart and I still have a strong thirst for learning as much as I can.
-Perhaps the reason I am struggling and confused is because I am simply burnt out.
+	For a long time, I thought it was because I wasn't studying enough.
+But with time, I noticed that I worked myself into an exhaustion so deep that I also got massively sick.
+Not to mention, my grades got far worse no matter what I did.
-	Perhaps I wasn't studying correctly.
-Perhaps the way I was being taught was not working for me.
+	I also noticed that I wasn't studying for the fun and joy of learning anymore.
+I was studying to avoid consequences - not for my pleasure.
-	The bottom line is, things need to change.
+	When I realized this, I knew things needed to change.
+I needed to gain back my love of learning.
+I needed to take care of myself again.

 	My plan, is to just start at the beginning.
 ****************
 Why am I doing this?

 	Starting over is not easy.
-Especally being in the middle of getting my degree in the thing I am struggling with.
+Especally being in the middle of getting my degree.

 	The difference between what I am doing here versus what I am doing in the classroom is simple:
 	I am taking it one step at a time, at my own pace.
 Without the pressure/anxiety of grades/school.